neutrinojs/neutrino/docs/customization.md

 the package.json would be located.
 If the option is not set, Neutrino defaults it to `process.cwd()`.
 If a relative path is specified, it will be resolved relative to `process.cwd()`; absolute paths will be used as-is.

+**It's recommended to always set this value, to ensure that tools such as ESLint work when run from a subdirectory of the repository.
+If your `.neutrinorc.js` is in the root of the repository, use the value `__dirname` to achive this.**

 ```js
 module.exports = {
   options: {